 Whitt began his strength and conditioning career with graduate assistantships at Midwestern State University (Aug.
 1995-June 1996) and the University of Texas (June 1996-May 1997).
 He performed an internship in the strength and conditioning department at the U.S. Olympic Training Center (May-Sept.
 1997).

 Whitt earned his bachelor’s degree in police science and administration from Abilene Christian University in 1994 and his master’s degree in kinesiology from Texas in 1997.
+He is currently Head Strength Coach with Troy University, Troy, Alabama.
 He is a certified strength and conditioning specialist through the National Strength and Conditioning Association.

-Rusty has also served on the staffs at Rice, Louisiana-Lafayette, Texas Tech, the United States Military Academy at West Point, and Fordham.
+Rusty has also served on the staffs at Rice, Louisiana-Lafayette, Texas Tech, the United States Military Academy at West Point, and Sam Houston State University.